-- UM Criteria used when determining medical necessity for a utilization review request in the following hierarchy order are: - Auto Auth Criteria as approved by the UM Committee; if Auto Auth Criteria do not apply; then

-- Other Utilization Management Committee Approved Criteria such as, but not limited to Synagis Criteria, Medical/Nutritional Criteria, Pharmacy Therapeutics & New Technology Approved Criteria, etc; If other approved criteria do not apply, then - For MCLA: UM Medi-Cal Criteria are to be used first for MCLA members, as available and updated on Department of Health Care Services (DHCS) Web Site (as applicable) - For HF, HK, and IHSS & MCLA when DHCS Medi-Cal Criteria not available: The following evidence based criteria are to be used first for Healthy Families, Healthy Kids, & IHSS members and for MCLA members when DHCS Web Site criteria are not applicable: - o MCG Criteria (formally called Milliman Care Guidelines) - o Apollo UM Criteria - o Uptodate.com
+- UM Criteria used when determining medical necessity for a utilization review request in the following hierarchy order are: - Auto Auth Criteria as approved by the UM Committee; if Auto Auth Criteria do not apply; then - Other Utilization Management Committee Approved Criteria such as, but not limited to Synagis Criteria, Medical/Nutritional Criteria, Pharmacy Therapeutics & New Technology Approved Criteria, etc; If other approved criteria do not apply, then - For MCLA: UM Medi-Cal Criteria are to be used first for MCLA members, as available and updated on Department of Health Care Services (DHCS) Web Site (as applicable) - For HK, and PASC-SEIU & MCLA or when DHCS Medi-Cal Criteria not available: - The following evidence based criteria are to be used first for Healthy Kids, & PASC-SEIU members and for MCLA members when DHCS Web Site criteria are not applicable: - o MCG Criteria (formally called Milliman Care Guidelines) - o Apollo UM Criteria - o Uptodate.com

-However, in situations where two or more decision making criteria as listed above are available, MCG Criteria (formally called Milliman Care Guidelines) will be utilized as first choice.
+However, in situations where two or more decision making criteria as listed above are available, MCG Criteria will be utilized as first choice.
 MCG Criteria are also to be used as the first choice in Appeals and other requested Clinical reviews.